-- favorable changes to the estimated fair value of variable annuity liability reserves; and - favorable changes in GMLB DAC.
+- · favorable changes to the estimated fair value of variable annuity liability reserves; and - favorable changes in GMLB DAC.

-Higher relative equity markets resulted in the following impacts:
+Higher equity markets resulted in the following impacts:

-- unfavorable changes to the estimated fair value of Shield liabilities; - unfavorable changes in our GMLB hedges; and - unfavorable changes in ceded reinsurance;
+- unfavorable changes to the estimated fair value of Shield liabilities; - unfavorable changes to the estimated fair value of our GMLB hedges; and - unfavorable changes in ceded reinsurance;

-- favorable changes to the estimated fair value of variable annuity liability reserves; and - favorable changes to GMLB DAC.

-Higher interest rates resulted in the following impacts:

-- unfavorable changes in our GMLB hedges; - unfavorable changes to GMLB DAC; - unfavorable changes in ceded reinsurance; and - unfavorable changes to the estimated fair value of Shield liabilities;
+- · favorable changes to the estimated fair value of variable annuity liability reserves; and - favorable changes to GMLB DAC. - Interest rates increasing in the current period resulted in the following impacts: - unfavorable changes to the estimated fair value of our GMLB hedges; - unfavorable changes to GMLB DAC; - unfavorable changes in ceded reinsurance; and - unfavorable changes to the estimated fair value of Shield liabilities;

-• favorable changes to the estimated fair value of variable annuity liability reserves.
+favorable changes to the estimated fair value of variable annuity liability reserves.

-The narrowing of our credit default swap spreads combined with a decrease in the underlying variable annuity liability reserves resulted in an unfavorable change in the adjustment for nonperformance risk, net of a favorable change in GMLB DAC.
+The narrowing of our credit spreads in the current period combined with a decrease in the underlying variable annuity liability reserves resulted in an unfavorable change in the adjustment for nonperformance risk, net of a favorable change in GMLB DAC.